 If numbers and organization excite you, then bookkeeping may be right up your alley.
 Help business owners organize and input their monthly income and expenses.
-Some of these companies do require experience or an accounting degree to apply, check them out for more details.
+Some of these companies require experience or an accounting degree to apply; check them out for more details.

 2. Chat Agents

-Do you enjoy assisting people, but prefer not to be on the phone?
-Provide customer service detail via live chat and email.
-Most of these companies require individuals to be proficient typists with excellent spelling and grammar.
+Do you enjoy assisting people but prefer not to talk on the phone?
+Then provide customer service detail via live chat, social media, text, and email.
+Most companies require individuals to be proficient typists with excellent spelling and grammar.
 With this non-phone job, positions vary greatly, some are independent contracting roles, and others are full-time positions.

-Data entry is one of the most common work-at-home jobs that I receive questions about.
+Data entry work is one of the most common work-at-home jobs I receive questions about.
 I’m hesitant to include some of these gigs because they pay so little – I’m talking pennies per document.
 But here are some places where you can find data entry jobs.
-In some cases, you’ll need to provide other administrative services in addition to data entry.
+Sometimes, you’ll need to provide other administrative services in addition to data entry.

 One of the best non-phone jobs is freelance writing!
 People are always looking for talented writers to write blog posts, newsletters, articles, advertising copy, grants, and so much more.
 You can search for jobs on some of the major freelance sites, or you can pitch your bloggers and companies that have blogs and always need fresh new content.

 Short tasks or micro-tasks are just what they sound like – jobs that take a short time to complete, often only minutes.
 Payouts and functions (watching videos, surfing the web, testing websites, taking surveys, reading emails, and playing video games) vary greatly.
 The nice thing about short tasks is most of them can be done on your smartphone during your spare time, making it a great way to earn a little extra money.

 7. Paid Surveys

 Do you have an eagle eye?
 Do typos drive you crazy?
-Then consider working from home as a proofreader.
-Most positions are freelance, which means you have a flexible schedule, and you can take on as much work as you can.
+Then consider working from home as a proofreader or editor.
+Most positions are freelance, which means you have a flexible schedule and you can take on as much work as you can.
 Others are full-time roles that come with benefits.
 The training and education you’ll need will vary greatly depending on the employer.
 If you’re interested in becoming a proofreader, check out this free training webinar.

 13. Website Tester

-Did you know that companies will pay good money to ensure that their websites are user-friendly?
+Did you know that companies will pay good money to ensure their websites are user-friendly?
 It’s true!
 While you’re not going to get rich completing website audits, it is a flexible and straightforward way to make some extra cash.
 You don’t need a phone to complete these assignments, but you will need a laptop with a webcam and microphone to record your findings.
-If you’d like to get paid to test websites for usability, check out the companies below.

 Do you love surfing the web?
 Are you great at finding the needle in the haystack?
 Then consider working as an internet researcher.
-In this role, you’ll be completing research tasks for various individuals, companies, and businesses.
+In this non-phone job, you’ll be completing research tasks for various individuals, companies, and businesses.